-A traditional Japanese house has elements that enchant with their signification, their beauty and their feature.
-These characteristics directly influence how it relates to the environment.
-An example is Genkan, that space where everyone who enters the house must leave their shoe.
+A traditional Japanese house has elements that enchant with their meaning, their beauty, and their functionality.
+These characteristics directly influence how it is connected to the environment.
+One example is Genkan, the space where every person entering the house must leave their shoes.

-But there are other curiosities of a Japanese house that can serve as inspiration for your next projects.
+But there are other curiosities of a Japanese house that can serve as inspiration for your upcoming projects.
 Want to know what they are?
-In today's post we separate all amazing features of a japanese house.
-Follow the rhythm!
+In today's post, we break down all the amazing features of a Japanese house.
+Stay tuned!

 The Japanese house: an inspiration that never goes out of style

-Japanese architecture enchants with its simplicity and its significant elements.
-Traditional houses are called Minka (民家), which literally means "people's house".
-THE style was born in the Edo period and the appearance varies greatly from region to region.
+Japanese architecture enchants with its simplicity and meaningful elements.
+Traditional houses are called Minka (民家), which literally means "house of the people."
+The style originated during the Edo period, and the appearance varies greatly from region to region.

-These residences have Japanese-style rooms, called Washitsu (和室).
-Some elements present in Japanese houses can be used even in environments that do not have the oriental theme in the decoration, such as Shōji, Genkan and Tatami.
-They are ideal for small spaces or people who want a minimalist design.
-Below, discover other characteristics of a Japanese house.
+These residences feature Japanese-style rooms, called Washitsu (和室).
+Some elements found in Japanese homes can be used even in environments that do not have an oriental theme in the decor, such as Shōji, Genkan, and Tatami.
+They are ideal for small spaces or for people who want a minimalist design.
+Below, discover other characteristics of a Japanese home.

-Do you know Japanese handmade wooden animals from T-lab ?
+Do you know the handmade wooden Japanese animals from T-lab?

-A simple way to decorate your interior giving a touch of Japan.
-Our figurines, meticulously sculpted by our craftsmen, are in line with Japanese design with a touch of softness.
+A simple way to decorate your interior by adding a touch of Japan.
+Our meticulously crafted figurines by our artisans are in line with Japanese design with a touch of softness.
 You will find plenty of wooden animals in a minimalist style.

-The essential features of a traditional Japanese house
+The essential characteristics of a traditional Japanese house

 Wood

-Let's start our list of characteristics of a traditional Japanese house by talking about the material that is unanimous among them: wood.
+Let's start our list of the characteristics of a traditional Japanese house by talking about the material that is unanimously favored among them: wood.

-The Japanese appreciate this material because of several characteristics, such as good thermal comfort and security, as the country is very susceptible to earthquakes.
-Wood appears in a Japanese house in the coating of cabinets, floors, outdoor spaces, the structure of furniture, coatings and the creation of environments.
+The Japanese appreciate this material due to several characteristics, such as good thermal comfort and safety, as the country is very sensitive to earthquakes.
+Wood appears in a Japanese home in the cladding of cabinets, floors, outdoor spaces, the structure of furniture, coverings, and the creation of environments.

 Fusuma

-Its most common use was for interior walls or the closure of Japanese household cabinets.
-This material is usually decorated with paintings related to the nature, to animals, mythology or calligraphy.
+Its most common use was for interior walls or the closure of Japanese domestic cabinets.
+This material is generally decorated with paintings related to nature, animals, mythology, or calligraphy.

-When glass did not yet exist, this material was used for the fence, as it allowed sunlight to enter the Japanese house.
-You might be wondering what is the difference between Shōji and Fusuma.
-Basically, the second was used more to close the cabinets and the paper was decorated.
+When glass did not yet exist, this material was used for fencing, as it allowed sunlight to enter the Japanese house.
+You may be wondering what the difference is between Shōji and Fusuma.
+Basically, the latter was more for closing cabinets and the paper was decorated.

-On the other hand, Shōji always has a smooth appearance and is used in doors and partitions of Japanese houses.
+On the other hand, Shōji always has a smooth appearance and is used in the doors and partitions of Japanese houses.
 Japanese houses with this paper wall have flexible environments.
-It is very easy to slide or even remove the interior doors, allowing change environment quickly.
+It is very easy to slide or even remove the interior doors, allowing for a quick change of environment.

 Genkan

-Many people know that one of the most famous traditions in a Japanese home is to do not enter with your shoes on.
+Many people know that one of the most famous traditions in a Japanese home is to not enter with shoes on.
 But do you know where people leave their shoes?

-Tradition dictates that you always leave your shoes facing the door.
-Then put the "suripa", a kind of slipper which must be worn inside the Japanese house.
-Shoes and slippers simply cannot be used under the Tatami, and it is about him that we will talk about in the next topic.
+Tradition dictates that one always leaves their shoes facing the door.
+Then, put on the "suripa", a kind of slipper that must be worn inside a Japanese house.
+Shoes and slippers simply cannot be used on the Tatami, and it is this that we will discuss in the next topic.

 Tatami

-The Tatami (畳) is the traditional coating of a Japanese house.
-Used since the Muromachi period, it is a carpet made of a specific plant called tatamigusa, used mainly to cover the floor of washitsu (traditional Japanese rooms).
+Tatami (畳) is the traditional flooring of a Japanese house.
+Used since the Muromachi period, it is a mat made from a specific plant called tatamigusa, primarily used to cover the floors of washitsu (traditional Japanese rooms).

 Its ends are lined with embroidered fabric.
-The size of a standard tatami is 910mm x 1820mm, but there are other sizes.
-This piece is so traditional in Japanese homes that it has even become a reference to measure the parts.
-Yes, in Japan, we measure in Tatami plate.
+The size of a standard tatami is 910 mm x 1820 mm, but there are other sizes.
+This piece is so traditional in Japanese homes that it has even become a reference for measuring rooms.
+Yes, in Japan, rooms are measured in tatami mats.

-For example, if someone says that a room in a Japanese house has 8 tatami mats, he can already get a real idea of its size.
+For example, if someone says that a room in a Japanese house has 8 tatamis, they can already get a real idea of its size.
 The tatami used for sports is different from the lining of Japanese houses.
-Called Judo Tatami (柔道畳), it is more shock resistant and has specific dimensions for martial arts.
+Called Judo Tatami (柔道畳), it is more shock-resistant and has specific dimensions for martial arts.

 Chabudai

 The furniture of a Japanese house enchants with its simplicity and beauty, doesn't it?
-Chabudai (茶ぶ台, ちゃぶだい) is this wooden table with short legs used for meals in Japanese homes.
+The Chabudai (茶ぶ台, ちゃぶだい) is this low wooden table used for meals in Japanese homes.

-Its height can vary from 15 to 30 cm (the most modern ones are usually taller).
-The most commonly used wood is pine, cedar and chestnut, among others typical trees of Japan.
+Its height can vary from 15 to 30 cm (the most modern ones are generally larger).
+The most commonly used woods are pine, cedar, and chestnut, among other typical trees of Japan.

-It can have up to 4 formats: circular, oval, square and rectangular.
-Some are even collapsible, a fine example of creative carpentry.
-People usually sit around the Chabudai using the Zabuton, a traditional japanese pillow.
+It can have up to 4 shapes: circular, oval, square, and rectangular.
+Some are even foldable, a beautiful example of creative carpentry.
+People usually sit around the Chabudai using the Zabuton, a traditional Japanese pillow.

 Kotatsu

-Kotatsu est une coffee table with a built-in heater underneath and a thick blanket on top.
-The idea is that you place your legs or your whole body under the Kotatsu, keeping it warm in the Japanese house.
+Kotatsu (炬燵, コタツ) is a low table with a built-in heater underneath and a thick blanket on top.
+The idea is that you place your legs or your whole body under the Kotatsu, keeping warm in the Japanese home.

-Since most Japanese houses have little thermal insulation in their structure, Kotatsu has become an attractive option for colder days.
-This comfortable object found in Japanese homes has its origins in the 14th century and is a kind of modern version of the Iroris, which we will know next.
+"As most Japanese houses have little thermal insulation in their structure, Kotatsu has become an interesting option for colder days.
+This comfortable object found in Japanese homes has its origins in the 14th century and is a sort of modern version of the Iroris, which we will learn about later."

 Irori

-This element is increasingly rare in modern Japanese houses, but it is possible to admire it in historic buildings or old houses.
+This element is becoming increasingly rare in modern Japanese homes, but it can be admired in historical buildings or old houses.

 Tokonoma

-Did you know that a Japanese house has a space specially reserved for receiving decoration?
-This is the Tokonoma (床の間), a slightly raised area recessed into the wall.
+Did you know that a Japanese house has a space specifically reserved for decoration?
+It is called the Tokonoma (床の間), a slightly elevated area built into the wall.

-In this place, the inhabitant of the Japanese house generally places works of art or other objects such as the shodo, the parchment, the bonsai, okimono or ikebana.
+In this place, the inhabitant of the Japanese house generally places works of art or other objects such as shodo, the scroll, the bonsai, okimono, or ikebana.

 Engawa

-L'Engawa est un exterior corridor that runs along the house Japanese, like a balcony.
-It is a transition zone to the interior area of the Japanese house, as well as protection from the sun and rain.
+L'Engawa (縁側, えんがわ) is a veranda that runs along the Japanese house, like a balcony.
+It is a transition area to the interior of the Japanese house, as well as a protection against the sun and rain.

-When Engawa is at a level closer to the interior floor of the Japanese house, he generally uses bamboo and wood in construction.
+When Engawa is at a level closer to the interior floor of the Japanese house, it generally uses bamboo and wood in the construction.
 When the height of Engawa is closer to the ground, the materials used are stones, which makes the space a kind of garden.

-Ofurô (bath) est un traditional japanese wooden bath.
+Ofurô (風呂, おふろ) is a traditional wooden Japanese bath.
 It is much narrower, but much deeper than the Western bathtub.
-The use of Ofuro dates back to the time of the samurai.
-When used, the idea is for the person to be submerged in warm water in a fetal position.
+The use of the Ofurô dates back to the time of the samurai.
+When using it, the idea is for the person to be submerged in hot water in a fetal position.

-According to tradition, this is the ideal position for find peace and energy that were lived in the mother's womb.
+According to tradition, this is the ideal position to regain the peace and energy that were experienced in the mother's womb.

 Welding

-Le Sudare est un rideau used in Japanese homes.
+The Sudare (すだれ) is a curtain used in Japanese houses.
 It is made of horizontal slats of wood, bamboo, rush, straw, among others.
-In older houses, the ropes are fitted with large iron hooks.
+In older houses, the cords are equipped with large iron hooks.

-In addition to being beautiful, the Sudare is extremely functional, since it protected Japanese house interior sun, insects and rain.
-The spaces between the bamboos allow the entry of the wind, leaving your room airy.
+In addition to being beautiful, the Sudare is extremely functional, as it protects the interior of the Japanese house from the sun, insects, and rain.
+The spaces between the bamboo allow the wind to enter, keeping your room airy.

 Zabuton

-A Japanese house without a zabuton is not a real Japanese house.
-These thin little cushions are used to sit under the tatami, as if it were the chair of a western house.
-They are generally made with noble fabrics, such as silk, or with their original fabric, cotton.
+A Japanese house without zabuton is not a true Japanese house.
+These thin little cushions are used to sit on under the tatami, as if they were the chair of a Western house.
+They are usually made with noble fabrics, such as silk, or with their original fabric, cotton.

 Ranma

-Ranmas (欄間) are panels located above Shōji or Fusuma.
-They are designed for let in light and ventilation in the rooms and chambers of the Japanese house.
+The Ranmas (欄間) are panels located above Shōji or Fusuma.
+They are designed to let in light and ventilation into the rooms and chambers of the Japanese house.

 Wagoya

-To create a safe Japanese house, carpenters have developed advanced building techniques which allow you to build large buildings without using nails.
-Some of these woods are fitted or tied with rope, which creates a unique aesthetic in Japanese homes.
+To create a safe Japanese house, carpenters have developed advanced construction techniques that allow for the building of large structures without using nails.
+Some of these woods are equipped or tied with rope, creating a unique aesthetic in Japanese homes.

-One of the most common techniques in Japanese homes is Wagoya.
-It is characterized by a wooden structure used under the roof in which the nesting method is used to connect wood, structures and beams.
+One of the most prominent techniques in Japanese houses is the Wagoya.
+It is characterized by a wooden structure used under the roof in which the interlocking method is used to connect the wood, structures, and beams.

-Every traditional Japanese house has a roof edge, known as Masu-Gumi.
-It's about a roof extension which preserves the wall, avoiding contact with rainwater and sunlight.
+Every traditional Japanese house has a roof eave, known as Masu-Gumi.
+It is a roof extension that helps preserve the wall by preventing contact with rainwater and sunlight.

-With eaves, residents can protect themselves from the rain and benefit from good thermal comfort.
+With eaves, residents can protect themselves from rain and enjoy good thermal comfort.
 The style of the eaves of Japanese houses varies according to the period of construction.

 What is your favorite element of a Japanese house?
 Share it with us in the comments!
-Also, if you wish to have a small part of a Japanese house in your home, our wood carvings will give you that touch ofjapanese aesthetic !
+Also, if you want to have a small part of a Japanese house at home, our wooden sculptures will give you that touch of Japanese aesthetics!

-If you are looking for unique decorative elements for your interior, we recommend that you take a look at the Esprit Elephant online store.
-They offer an impressive selection of wooden decorative items, such as elephant sculptures, which add an exotic touch to your living space. feel free to click here to take a tour and discover their inspiring collection.
+If you are looking for unique decorative items for your home, we recommend taking a look at the online store Esprit Elephant.
+They offer an impressive selection of wooden decorative objects, such as elephant sculptures, that add a touch of exoticism to your living space.
+Feel free to click here to check it out and discover their inspiring collection.

 Discover our wooden animals straight from Japan!

-If you come this far, it's because Japanese design seduces you, I invite you to visit our wooden animal figurine shop from the Japanese brand T-lab.
-You will love !
+If you have made it this far, it means that Japanese design captivates you.
+I invite you to visit our wooden animal figurine shop from the Japanese brand T-lab.
+You will love it!

 Leave a comment